TheBrunoPetkovic/Minecraft-Fishing-Bot/README.md

 This script is intended for educational purposes only.
 Usage of automated scripts in multiplayer environments may violate the terms of service of the game.
 Use at your own risk.

 ## Notes
-Minecraft must be in windowed mode at maximum window size
+1. Minecraft must be in windowed mode at maximum window size
+2. You must enable subtitles in settings for program to work